 Advantages of a Personal Property 1031 Exchange

-A personal property 1031 Exchange allows an individual, small business or institutional taxpayer to sell existing personal property (relinquished property) and purchase more profitable and/or productive personal property (like-kind replacement property) while deferring Federal, and in most cases state, depreciation recapture and capital gain income taxes.
+A Personal Property 1031 Exchange allows an individual, business or institutional taxpayer to sell existing personal property (relinquished property) and purchase more profitable and/or productive personal property (replacement property) while deferring taxes that would otherwise be due to California.